: (John Williams) The spectacular

 response to the Black September terrorist attack on the 1972 Munich

-score.
+Williams' score.
 In the year that otherwise brought

-comparison to its two highly recognized peers of 1977, the score for
+lost in the mix.
+By comparison to its two highly recognized peers of

-was thematically functional but underwhelming,
+1977, this score was thematically functional but underwhelming, edited

-composer's early intentions, neglected on album.
+early intentions, neglected on album.
 There is nothing in the

 instrumentation or constructs of